Cluab/hello-rails-react/README.md

 - [Microverse](https://www.microverse.org/) for providing the education that inspired this project.
 - [RailsGuides](https://guides.rubyonrails.org/) for the excellent documentation on Ruby on Rails.
-- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+- [React Router](https://reactrouter.com/) for the excellent documentation on routing with React.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.